shalin-devkota/localshare/readme.md

 # localshare

-A very simple flask app to share text among multiple computesr in the same network.
+A very simple flask app to share text among multiple devices in the same network.

 ## Installation